CobyPear/obsidian-diy-sync/docs/motivation.md

    Both are written in TypeScript and the projects live inside of the same monorepo.
    It is possible to run everything locally-- the plugin can be symlinked to an Obsidian vault and installed as a community plugin.
 From there you set your endpoint.
 Then, you may create a user and sync your vault to the server.

 The server can have any number of users, and each user can have any number of vaults.
-Upper limits are likely bound to SQLite, Prisma, or Node/express constraints.
+Upper limits are likely bound to SQLite, or Node/express constraints.
 For example, a vault with a lot of nodes will be too large to sync with the server.
 (I am looking into ways to make it possible to sync a vault of any size and I am open to suggestions!)

 ### The Blog Route